space-contributes/space-contributes/README.md

 # - ⚡🥷🛫  My GitHub stats:

-# and 167 commits per day on average ⚡.
+# 167 commits per day
+on average ⚡.
  3,022 additions and 60 deletions.

 # **- 📫 How to reach me: My email: spacecontributes111@gmail.com**